alflanagan/atom-pkg-groups/README.md

 ### Activation

 You define your current setup by selecting configurations for "activation", meaning they enable or disable the packages contained within.
 Configurations which are not "active" do not have an effect.

+## A note on testing

+Because of a large backlog of OSX testing resources on the free service [Travis-CI](https://www.travis-ci.org) (see [this issue](https://github.com/travis-ci/travis-ci/issues/7304)), I've disabled testing on OSX.
+I'll re-enable tests if a) we have a lot of Mac users, or b) start getting error reports from Macs.